bubdm/jerrycurl-1/README.md

 ```

 #### Command/query layer
-Commands and queries are written with our customized Razor SQL syntax and uses the `.cssql` extension, which ensures that they are included in the usual build process.
+To dive into the command/query layer, we use *projections* the models above, which power customized Razor SQL syntax.
+Each query or command is represented a a file with the `.cssql` extension, which ensures that they are included in the usual build process.

 They are placed in either the `Queries` or `Commands` folders based on whether they *read* or *write* data in the underlying database.
 ```
 -- Queries/Blogs/GetAll.cssql
 @result BlogView